thoughtbot/middleman-template/README.md

 - [middleman-aria_current]: An extension for indicating a current (active) link using `aria-current`.
 - [middleman-autoprefixer]: Automatically vendor-prefix stylesheets.
+- [middleman-inline_svg]: An extension for inlining SVGs in your views.
 - [middleman-livereload]: Automatically refresh the browser as soon as you save a file.
 - [middleman-minify-html]: Minifies whitespace around HTML when the site is